Shivansh212/Forest-Fire/README.md

 ---

-## 📌 Problem Statement
+## Problem Statement

 Forest fires cause catastrophic damage to ecosystems, wildlife, and human lives every year.
-Traditional fire detection systems react **after** a fire has started — often too late to prevent large-scale destruction.
+Traditional fire detection systems react **after** a fire has started, often too late to prevent large-scale destruction.

 This project flips that model: instead of **detecting** fires, it **predicts** them.

-By learning from over **41 years of historical weather and fire data** sourced from **Georgia Southern University**, this system identifies dangerous atmospheric patterns and outputs a risk score — giving fire management authorities the window they need to act **before** ignition.
+By learning from over **41 years of historical weather and fire data** sourced from **Georgia Southern University**, this system identifies dangerous atmospheric patterns and outputs a risk score, giving fire management authorities the window they need to act **before** ignition.

 ---

-## ✨ Features
+## Features

-- 🧠 **LSTM-based Deep Learning** — A Long Short-Term Memory (LSTM) Recurrent Neural Network captures complex temporal weather patterns to model fire risk over time
+- **LSTM-based Deep Learning** — A Long Short-Term Memory (LSTM) Recurrent Neural Network captures complex temporal weather patterns to model fire risk over time
-- 📂 **CSV / File-based Input** — Feed in weather observation data via structured CSV files for quick batch predictions
+- **CSV / File-based Input** — Feed in weather observation data via structured CSV files for quick batch predictions
-- 📊 **Risk Score Output** — Outputs a probability score indicating the likelihood of a fire-start event on a given day
+- **Risk Score Output** — Outputs a probability score indicating the likelihood of a fire-start event on a given day
-- 📉 **Model Evaluation Metrics** — Includes Confusion Matrix, Recall, Precision, and other diagnostics to assess model performance
+- **Model Evaluation Metrics** — Includes Confusion Matrix, Recall, Precision, and other diagnostics to assess model performance
-- 📅 **41 Years of Training Data** — Trained on a rich historical dataset spanning four decades, enabling the model to recognize seasonal and long-term fire patterns
+- **41 Years of Training Data** — Trained on a rich historical dataset spanning four decades, enabling the model to recognize seasonal and long-term fire patterns

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 | Category | Tools |
 |---|---|